Nathan2115/motorsimulation/README.md

 # MotorSimulation
-Foray into motor modeling, analysis, and control in a simulation environment.
-The 'notebooks' folder contains .ipynb documentation of some basic simulations I've developed and is more or less meant to be reference material for the actual simulation build coming soon.
+Foray into motor modeling, analysis, and control in a custom Python simulation environment.
+The 'notebooks' folder contains .ipynb documentation of some basic linear magnetic simulations that I used to prototype the main simulation suite, Big Brain Motor Modeling, Analysis and Control (BigMMAC).
+My progress on BigMMAC may be found within the titular folder, and will be updated as I figure out more stuff.